Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Methodology

 To update the designs, we use the default algorithms for BESO~\citep{Huang2007beso} and MMA~\citep{Svanberg1987mma}.
 The only difference is that, to connect the two scales, the sensitivity number for BESO are dependent on the predicted effective properties of the microstructures.
 The derivations for this and all other sensitivities in our problem are shown in Appendix~\ref{sec:appen_sens}.

 In total, then, our multiclass FGS design framework has $(D-1)M + (M+1)N_{el}$ variables, where $M \leq D \ll N_{el}$.
-For the $M=2$ MBB beam example (Fig.~\ref{fig:ex_mbb1_bcs}), our method has $1,928$ design variables.
-Perhaps the most comparable methods are the multilattice approach~\citep{Sanders2021multilattice}, which needs $3,200$ variables for the same problem without optimizing the graded volume fractions, and the latent variable multiclass approach~\citep{Wang2020lvgp}, which uses $1,920$ variables and includes functionally graded volumes; both, however require predefined classes with fixed connectors.
+For the $M=2$ MBB beam example later (Fig.~\ref{fig:ex_mbb1_bcs}), our method has $1,928$ design variables.
+The multilattice approach by \cite{Sanders2021multilattice} uses $3,200$ variables for the same problem without optimizing the graded volume fractions, while the latent variable multiclass approach of \cite{Wang2020lvgp} has $1,920$ variables and includes functionally graded volumes; both, however require predefined classes with manually defined connections.
 It is important to note that although it is possible for other methods to contain less design variables, they make simplifications that we do not.